-Project-based learning classes are a new form of curricular offering at NYLS, aiming to combine legal theory and practice.
+Project-based learning classes are a form of curricular offering at NYLS, aiming to combine legal theory and practice.
 They cover a range of subjects and challenge students to develop both their legal knowledge and important skills, from client representation to project planning and collaboration.
 Classes are small, and the students in them, with close guidance from a faculty member, work together on a project with concrete, real-world significance—from creating a website on a legal subject to developing policies for a board of education’s policy manual to co-drafting an amicus brief (with many other possibilities as well).
 These year-long courses are offered for 2, 3, or 4 credits and on a pass-fail or graded basis, as decided by the professor.

-Project-Based Learning Courses 2013-14
+Project-Based Learning Courses

 - Conservation Law and Policy Clinic*

-- European Union Business Law: European Competition Law after the T-Mobile Decision
+- European Union Business Law: European Competition Law after the T-Mobile Decision (not offered 2017-2018)

 - Immigration Law and Litigation Clinic*

-- Transitional Justice Network
+- Transitional/Global Justice Network Project (not offered 2017-2018)

-- VIS International Commercial Arbitration Moot Court Team
+- VIS International Commercial Arbitration Moot Court Team (not offered 2017-2018)

 * Courses indicated with an asterisk require an OCEL Application (available online starting March 21nd)